Quality of Experience (QoE) in Video Technology [2022 Guide]

 - Why QoE in Video Matters Today

-Quality of Experience: Why Quality in Content Matters
+Why Quality of Experience in Video Matters Today

 Game of Thrones fans may recall the final season’s quality fiascos.
 Social media lit up with posts regarding the HBO streaming experience.
-Rather than mentions of epic battle scenes or plot twists, viewers took to the Twittersphere to complain of difficult-to-see scenes, washed-out colors, and image artifacts — especially apparent on large television screens.
+Rather than mentions of epic battle scenes or plot twists, viewers took to social media to complain of difficult-to-see scenes, washed-out colors, and image artifacts — especially apparent on large television screens.

 So, what’s changed?